 |

-Above chart adapted from Ishidan at http://sekitoh.hp.infoseek.co.jp/gorinntou.html
+Above chart adapted from Ishidan J-Site.

 - Chirin 地輪.
-Literally "earth ring," and the base piece of the lantern.
+Literally “earth ring,” and the base piece of the lantern.
 Also called Dairin 台輪.
 It is often shaped like a cube with a lotus flower bottom.
-In this may be carved a hole for holding water for hand washing (example Raigouji 来迎寺).
+In this may be carved a hole for holding water for hand washing (example Raigōji 来迎寺).

 - 月輪 -- Gachirin, the Moon or Moon Disc